Adapting your home: managing cognitive impairment and behaviour that challenges

 Simple measures such as removing plugs from sinks or wash hand basins will help prevent floods and minimise the risk of drowning.
 If someone leaves taps running, installing push type fittings on the taps provides a set volume of water minimising the chance a hand basin will overflow.
 Stopcocks or specialist switches can also be installed.

-The maximum water temperature can be set on boiler units but this may not be sufficient to minimise the risk of burns.
+The maximum water temperature can be set on boiler units, but this may not be sufficient to minimise the risk of burns.
 Thermostatic taps and shower units can be installed which are pre-set to a safe temperature.

 Gas appliances